xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model Element_Move.int.md

 1. Abstract
 -----------
-This note describes the work performed to implement the Model Element Move feature.
+This note describes the work performed to implement the Model Element Move (MEM) feature.

 2. Document References